 There are some limits to the amount of help that is provided.
-Some diseases have a $10,000 annual limit on aid, while others have a $5,000 limit.
-Most participants who qualify for assistance will receive anywhere between $2,500 and $5,000 in grants for their cancer bills.
+Some diseases have a $10,000 annual limit on financial aid, while others have a $5,000 limit.
+Most participants who qualify for assistance will receive anywhere between $2,500 and $5,000 in cash grants for their cancer bills.

 These other organizations include HealthWell Foundation, which helps with co-pays and premiums for patients with group and individual insurance, Medicare and Medicaid.
 Another place to turn to is the Leukemia & Lymphoma Society's Co-Pay Assistance Program that helps with private-insurance premiums.